Ssttuudd/Rafflesia/README.md

 In order to have a small dll and a better maintanability, the bot uses the network packets to get the informations from the game instead of reading its memory.
 For this reason, you'll need to have the bot linked with your client before you select your character.
 If you inject the dll while already ingame, going to the character selection screen and then back into the game will work too.

 The dll will be unloaded anytime you disconnect the external bot.
-If you stop the external process (typically you break in debug and stop to fix something), the dll might not unload properly.
+If you stop the external process (typically by breaking somewhere in debug and stoping the process to fix something), the dll might not unload properly.
 In this case, you can use the VK_PAUSE key to order the dll to unload.

 ## Using the bot
 I won't list all the stuff you can do in the UI, just click around and discover by yourself.